Dolby Atmos: Technology

-Dolby Atmos content is authored using compatible digital audio workstation software (Dolby supplies a plug-in for Pro Tools) or a suitably equipped large format audio mixing console such as AMS Neve's DFC or Harrison's MPC5.
+Dolby Atmos content is authored using compatible digital audio workstation software (Dolby supplies a plug-in for Pro Tools and Cubase) or a suitably equipped large format audio mixing console such as AMS Neve's DFC or Harrison's MPC5.

-The Dolby Atmos sound system consists of a compatible speaker system, a TV or an AV media player and an AV receiver (or preprocessor), that has a Dolby Atmos object audio renderer.
+The Dolby Atmos sound system consists of a compatible speaker system, a TV or AV media player, and an AV receiver (or preprocessor), with a Dolby Atmos object audio renderer.
 During playback, each theater's Dolby Atmos system renders the audio objects in real time based on the known locations of the loudspeakers present in the target theater, such that each audio object is heard as originating from its designated set of coordinates.
 By way of contrast, conventional multichannel technology essentially burns all the source audio tracks into a fixed number of channels during post-production.
 This has conventionally forced the re-recording mixer to make assumptions about the playback environment that may not apply very well to a particular theater.
-The addition of audio objects allows the mixer to be more creative, to bring more sounds off the screen, and be confident of the results.
+The addition of audio objects allows the mixer to be more creative, to bring more sounds off the screen, and to be confident of the results.

-The first-generation cinema hardware, the "Dolby Atmos Cinema Processor," supports up to 128 discrete audio tracks and up to 64 unique speaker feeds.
+The first-generation cinema hardware, the "Dolby Atmos Cinema Processor", supports up to 128 discrete audio tracks and up to 64 unique speaker feeds.

 The technology was initially created for commercial cinema applications, and was later adapted to home cinema.
 In addition to playing back a standard 5.1 or 7.1 mix using loudspeakers grouped into arrays, the Dolby Atmos system can also give each loudspeaker its own unique feed based on its exact location, thereby enabling many new front, surround, and even ceiling-mounted height channels for the precise panning of select sounds such as a helicopter or rain.

 Consumer implementations

 Home theater

-At the end of June 2014, Dolby Labs' hardware partners announced that Dolby Atmos would soon be coming to home theaters.
-Dolby Atmos enabled movies are available with Kaleidescape's movie players.
-A first public demo was performed at CEDIA Expo 2014 on a Trinnov Audio Altitude 32 processor.
+In June 2014, Dolby Laboratories' hardware partners announced the introduction of Dolby Atmos technology for home theatres Following this announcement, Dolby Atmos-enabled movies became accessible through Kaleidescape's movie players.
+A public demonstration of Dolby Atmos in a home theater setting took place during the CEDIA Expo 2014, utilizing a Trinnov Audio Altitude 32 processor.

-Manufacturers such as Denon, Marantz, Onkyo, Pioneer, and Yamaha announced products that brought Dolby Atmos into home theaters.
-Products offered range from premium home cinema receivers and preamplifiers to mid-range home-theater-in-a-box (HTiB) packages.
-On June 4, 2018, Apple announced that tvOS 12 for AppleTV 4K would support Dolby Atmos when released in Fall 2018.
+Several audio equipment manufacturers, including Denon, Marantz, Onkyo, Pioneer, and Yamaha introduced products compatible with Dolby Atmos, ranging from high-end home theater receivers and preamplifiers to mid-range home-theatre-in-a-box (HTiB) packages. tvOS12 for the Apple TV 4K, released on September 17, 2018, added support for Dolby Atmos with Dolby Digital Plus.

-You can turn your home theater into Atmos enabled one by adding more speakers to your 5.1 or 7.1 setup.
-For doing so, you may either install at least two ceiling speakers, or place at least two up-firing Dolby Atmos enabled speakers atop your front/rear speakers.
-Nowadays there is an option to buy an Atmos enabled soundbar.